vishwasio/lamb-db-nosql-prototype/README.md

 ## 📄 License

-This project is open-source and distributed under the MIT License.
+This project is open and distributed under the MIT License.